 Where no safety concern is highlighted.

 The Service Provider will follow internal escalation processes and procedures in order to manage contact with a safety concern.
+If an emergency situation is identified the Service Provider will ask the Informant to contact the relevant industry emergency service.

+If the Informant says they will not contact the relevant industry emergency service, then the Service Provider will record relevant safety information and make contact with the relevant emergency service; see below.

 Where the Informant has information that is not related to energy theft and is not an emergency situation e.g. a power outage, then the Service Provider will advise the Informant to make a different body aware e.g. Gas Supplier, Electricity Supplier or Network Distributor.

 Gas Safety Concern

-Where a member of the public or other person notifies Crimestoppers of a gas escape or other gas emergency (Public Reported Escape) then Crimestoppers shall immediately and without fail record the following details:
+Where a member of the public or other person notifies the Service Provider of a gas escape or other gas emergency (Public Reported Escape) then Service Provider will immediately ask that the Informant ring the Gas Emergency Number 0800 111 999.

+If they refuse then the Service provider will record the following details:

 Address or location of the gas emergency and the name address and telephone number of the person reporting the escape or emergency.
-(Note if the person reporting the escape or emergency wishes to remain anonymous Crimestoppers will not record this information.)
+(Note if the person reporting the escape or emergency wishes to remain anonymous the Service Provider will not record this information.)

 Crimestoppers then shall immediately and without fail ring the Gas Emergency Number 0800 111 999 passing on the details recorded.